 Recent and emerging research also is linking obesity and high waist circumference to asthma in children.
 A small number of studies suggest that when children with obesity lose weight, they have an easier time managing their asthma.
 More research is needed in this area.

 Managing the Condition

 If your child has asthma, be sure to work with your pediatrician on a treatment plan that is right for your child.
 Consider working with a registered dietitian nutritionist to ensure your child is eating a varied and balanced diet.
-Offering fruits and vegetables at every meal and snack, and providing whole grains and low-fat milk with each meal will help them meet their needs.
+Offering fruits and vegetables at every meal and snack, and providing whole grains and calcium-rich foods with each meal will help them meet their needs.